Ex-congressman Gary Ackerman accused of violating a teenager

 NEW YORK (AP) — Former U.S. Rep. Gary Ackerman is being called a sexual “predator” in a lawsuit accusing the New York Democrat of violating a teenager at a Boy Scout camp five decades ago.

-The New York Post reports that in papers filed last week in state Supreme Court, the now 76-year-old Ackerman allegedly abused the 17-year-old while he was a director at the Ten Mile River Camp near upstate Narrowsburg, west of Poughkeepsie.
+The New York Post reported Saturday that the now 76-year-old Ackerman allegedly abused the 17-year-old while he was a director at the Ten Mile River Camp near upstate Narrowsburg, west of Poughkeepsie, according to papers filed in state Supreme Court.

-According to the lawsuit, the teen said Ackerman took him to a back road where he tried to fondle him before forcing oral sex.
+In the lawsuit, the teen said Ackerman — then 23 — drove him to a back road where he tried to fondle him before forcing oral sex.

+The Boy Scouts should have been aware that Ackerman was a “known predator” with the potential to harm kids, according to court papers cited by the newspaper.
+The Boy Scouts told the Post they had no record of any allegations against him.

-Attorney Oscar Michelen told the Post that Ackerman denies any wrongdoing.
-Michelen did not respond to a message Saturday from The Associated Press.
+Attorney Oscar Michelen told the Post that the married father of three denies any wrongdoing, and to call him a “predator” is tantamount to slander.

+Michelen did not respond Saturday to a message from The Associated Press requesting comment.
+Nor did Jordan Merson, the attorney for the alleged victim who told the Post that New York’s recently enacted Child Victims Act gave his now 70-year-old client the chance to come forward.

+Whenever his client — who is not named — hears Ackerman’s name, “he goes immediately into PTSD symptoms, and anxiety,” Merson told the Post.

+Hundreds of lawsuits over child sexual abuse allegations have been filed against a variety of institutions, including the Boy Scouts, since last week, when New York state opened a one-year window for lawsuits previously barred by the state’s statute of limitations.

-The 15-term Democrat announced his retirement in 2012.
+Ackerman, a 15-term Democrat who represented parts of Queens and Long Island, announced his retirement from Congress in 2012.

 Information from: the New York Post, http://www.nypost.com